barumau/pandunia/english/kanun.md

 - **a** marks verbs for subject-verb-object word order (SVO)
 - **u** marks verbs for object-verb-subject word order (OVS)
 - **i** marks adjectives i.e. modifiers of nouns
-- **o** marks adverbs i.e. modifiers of verbs, adjectives and other adverbs
 - **e** marks nouns that are derived from action roots and description roots

 The designated vowel endings enable easy derivation of one type of word from another.
 An ending is simply changed to another ending.
 Here are some examples.